ngds/ckanext-ngds-bku03232018/ckanext/ngds/metadata/NGDSPackageResourceSchema.md

 - **Agents of interest**

  - **authors**: Agent who created this dataset or publication? an array of Agent objects (see above) May be a person or an organization, and includes a role property on the relation specifying how the agent relates to the resource.
+In ISO metadata this is MD_DataIdentification//citation//citedResponsibleParty
  - **Metadata maintainers**: Who is responsible for maintaining this metadata?
 A JSON array of agent objects as outlined above.
 This maps to ISO19115 metadata contact.
-For harvested metadata, this is not necessarily the same as the node operator
+For harvested metadata, this is not necessarily the same as the node operator.
+In ISO metadata this is MD_Metadata/contact
  - **Distributor**: who is responsible for maintenance of the online access to the resource; for services deployed on a node, it is the node operator, but for harvested metadata for resources hosted in other locations is is probably someone else.
+In ISO metadat this is MD_Distributor/distributorContact
- - **Resource steward**: who is responsible for maintenance of the resource; this will commonly be the author, but in many cases the originator of the resource is no longer involved and the steward is likely to be some organization with a position contact.
+ - **Resource steward**: who is responsible for maintenance of the resource; this will commonly be the author, but in many cases the originator of the resource is no longer involved and the steward is likely to be some organization with a position contact. in ISO metadata this is MD_DataIdentification/pointOfContact

 - **dataset_category**: The resource type; in addition to the CKAN resource types specified for the package 'type' property.
 String.
 One of